Giving Ada a Chance

 Rust does not seem well adapted to low-level programming:

-It lacks basic features necessary for the task, like bitfields, and data structure packing.
+It lacks basic features like bitfields, and data structure packing.

 Its foreign function interface seems particularly poorly implemented.